geoffreyangus/cs106r/notes/pybot/pybot.md

 Luckily, to avoid crashing, PyBot can answer some simple yes or no questions about her condition and the condition of her surroundings.
 The questions she can answer are:
 1. Is PyBot facing the edge of the field?
 That is, would moving forward cause PyBot to move off the edge of the field.
-2. Is there an orange in the current cell?
+2. Is there an orange in PyBot's cell?
 3. Is PyBot facing east?
 Is PyBot facing west? ... etc.

 These questions are called **conditions**.